 If you love to sew, this is the street for you.
 You ca find anything you need for sewing.
 All kinds of buttons and accessories, threads, needles, lining, etc.

 Hang Gai is one of my favourite streets in the Old Quarter.
 I always love to visit my favourite shop in Hang Gai is Tan My Design at 61/66 Hang Gai.

 Here you can look at well designed clothing and accessories, finely embroidered table cloth and napkins, bed linen, beautifully crafted home decor, and some of the finest and thoughtfully designed lacquerware I have seen.

 For your home, you can get top quality accessories, and art work.
 Our favourite are those copper sculptured ants and the four-faced Buddha as well as the lacquer paintings.

-What is even better in Tan My is the Cafe managed by the Press Club where Grumpy husbands and boyfriends can settle down, relax and enjoy an espresso or get online with the free Wi-Fi while you go up to the other floors and enjoy more shopping.
+What is even better in Tan My is the Cafe where Grumpy husbands and boyfriends can settle down, relax and enjoy an espresso or get online with the free Wi-Fi while you go up to the other floors and enjoy more shopping.

 A staff is always there to help you with things you want to fit and also bring your purchases to the counter.
 She keeps her distance until you need her so you are free to roam around the store.
 No shopping experience could be better than this.

 In fact, I was there shopping one day and I had lotus tea afterwards.
 It was very refreshing and calming.